-- (1) Amount shown for Mr. Templeton includes a portion of his salary and bonus paid in 2016; for Mr. Crutcher includes a portion of his salary and bonus paid in 2016; and for Mr. Anderson includes a portion of his bonus paid in 2016. - (2) Company matching contributions pursuant to the defined contribution plan.
-These amounts are included in the All Other Compensation column of the 2016 summary compensation table. - (3) Consists of: (a) \$196,800 in dividend equivalents paid under the 120,000-share 1995 RSU award previously discussed, settlement of which has been deferred until after termination of employment; (b) a \$2,179,200 increase in the value of the RSU award (calculated by subtracting the value of the award at year-end 2015 from the value of the award at year-end 2016 (in both cases, the number of RSUs is multiplied by the closing price of TI common stock on the last trading date of the year)); and (c) a \$89,527 gain in Mr. Templeton's deferred compensation account in 2016.
-Dividend equivalents are paid at the same rate as dividends on TI common stock. - (4) Consists of dividend equivalents paid on the RSU award discussed in note 3 and a scheduled distribution of a portion of Mr. Templeton's deferred compensation balance.
+- (1) Amount shown for Mr. Templeton includes a portion of his salary and bonus paid in 2017; for Mr. Crutcher includes a portion of his salary and bonus paid in 2017; and for Mr. Lizardi includes a portion of his salary paid in 2017. - (2) Company matching contributions pursuant to the defined contribution plan.
+These amounts are included in the All Other Compensation column of the 2017 summary compensation table. - (3) Consists of: (a) \$254,400 in dividend equivalents paid under the 120,000-share 1995 RSU award previously discussed, settlement of which has been deferred until after termination of employment; (b) a \$3,776,400 increase in the value of the RSU award (calculated by subtracting the value of the award at year-end 2016 from the value of the award at year-end 2017 (in both cases, the number of RSUs is multiplied by the closing price of TI common stock on the last trading date of the year)); and (c) a \$180,340 gain in Mr. Templeton's deferred compensation account in 2017.
+Dividend equivalents are paid at the same rate as dividends on TI common stock. - (4) Consists of dividend equivalents paid on the RSU award discussed in note 3. - (5) All amounts contributed by a named executive officer and by the company in prior years have been reported in the Summary Compensation Table in previously filed proxy statements in the year earned to the extent he was a named executive officer for purposes of the SEC's executive compensation disclosure. - (6) Of this amount, \$12,532,800 is attributable to Mr. Templeton's 1995 RSU award, calculated as described in note 3.
+The remainder is the balance of his deferred compensation account.